0x61726b/rainmeter-senpai-plugin/README.md

 Plugin uses your username and fetches your Myanimelist, Senpai.moe current season data, compares them and displays your watching anime in order with airing dates **in your timezone**.

 See ExampleUsage folder.
-Copy pasting the folder into your skins folder should work.
+Copy pasting the folder into your skins folder should work if you compiled the DLL yourself.

 # Important Note